 (This document has been prepared from the source and information as collected from the official website of the Ministry of Human Resource Development).

-The Ministry has two departments:
+The MHRD works through two departments:

 The Shastri Indo-Canadian Institute is the foremost organisation under the Department of ‘International Co-operation in the field of Higher Education’ of MHRD.
 We feel honoured for the unflinching support, encouragement and co-operation extended to us by the Ministry.
-The Institute started in 1968 as an autonomous body incorporated in Canada, with the approval of the Government of India, with a Government of India Grant of Rs.
-3,000,000 (Rupees three million) for a period of three years.